1312255201/VendingMachine/README.md

 - The command can be used on other players as well with the ```vdg.targetothers``` permission.

+VendingMachine is meant to be used with [MapEditorReborn](https://github.com/Michal78900/MapEditorReborn), but any Pickup object with the correct name should suffice.

 <h2>Dependencies:</h1>

 The plugin requires [EXILED](https://github.com/Exiled-Official/EXILED) to be installed on your server.